 Benefits: GA stipends are accompanied by fee authorizations that cover Instructional and General tuition and fees.
 Other fees, such as the special city bus pass, facilities fees, student activity fees, parking, late penalties (if any), and any computing fees are paid by the student.
 In addition, subsidized health care plans are available.

-The 2015-2016 regular stipend is $2,298 per month ($27,576 annually).
-This level is subject to adjustment by the Graduate School and the MCDB Graduate Studies Committee (GSC) on a yearly basis.
-GA's are paid on the last working day of each month.
+The stipend level is subject to adjustment by the Graduate School and the MCDB Graduate Studies Committee (GSC) on a yearly basis.
+Graduate Associates are paid on the last working day of each month.

 In addition to the above benefits, Graduate Associates are eligible for staff parking privileges, staff special and sporting event tickets, and faculty/staff library privileges.